ykmnkmi/jinja.dart/README.md

   This allows you to use `{{ map.key }}` as an expression equivalent to `{{ map['key'] }}`.
 - Not yet supported:
   - Slices and negative indexes
-  - Conditional and variable `extends` statement variants
+  - Conditional `extends` statement variant
-  - Choice, ignore missing and variable `include` statement variants
+  - Choice and ignore missing `include` statement variants
 - _work in progress_

 ## Dynamically invoked members